RainyLi/rainyli.github.com/_posts/2017-05-29-this-is-a-test-of-post.md

 ---
 layout: post
+title: "test post"
-title: "this is a test of post"
+description: "this is a test of post"
-description: ""
-category:
+category: [test, test]
 tags: [test]
 ---
 {% include JB/setup %}
+i am the content